andrejbauer/homotopy-type-theory-course/README.md

 In this course we first overview the basics of classical homotopy theory.
 Starting with the notion of locally trivial bundles, we motivate the classical definitions of fibrations, from which we proceed to identify the abstract strucure of Quillen model categories.
-We outline the basics of abstract homotopy theory in a Quillent model.
+We outline the basics of abstract homotopy theory in a Quillen model.

 In the second part we introduce homotopy type theory from the point of view of classical homotopy theory, deliberately avoiding the connections between homotopy type theory and